jadestudios/JadeStudios-DiscordBot/README.md

 ---
 Do !help to get a full help page

+## Planned work:
+---
+Transition all sync'd code to async

 ## Note:
 ---
 There are commented out portions of code that was used in development.
 They may be useful for debugging/ logging purposes.